 - Kajabi is a user-friendly tool that includes a variety of templates to get you started.

 - The platform isn’t optimized for selling physical products.
 It’s optimized for selling online courses.

 - If your product is subscription-based, Kajabi’s functionality supports that, from setting up one-time purchases to long-term, recurring subscribers.

 - We’ve tried to avoid mentioning prices, so far, since they constantly change.
 But you can’t even Google Kajabi without seeing for yourself.
 Kajabi is considered one of the pricier website builders out there.

 That’s it!
-That’s our two-cents on the best website builders for small businesses.
-Keep in mind; this list is just a jumping-off point.
+That’s our two cents on the best website builders for small businesses.
+Keep in mind; that this list is just a jumping-off point.
 It is in no way meant to be comprehensive.
 Website builders frequently change their features and pricing, which makes the internet circus even crazier.
 But with this rundown, you’re way ahead of the game.